Jack Gibson (rugby league): 1974

 Easts dominated the 1974 season winning 19 of 22 matches to finish eight points ahead of their nearest rivals.
 When they were surprisingly beaten by Canterbury in the major semi-final, Gibson launched a scathing attack on referee Keith Page claiming "if Page has the final I may as well not send a team out."
 Over the next ten years, Gibson would turn the highly popular coaching technique of blaming the referee for his side's losses into an art form.

-On Grand final day Eastern Suburbs were simply too good for a courageous Canterbury outfit in spite of suffering 12–3 penalty count after 59 minutes.
-Gibson had won his first premiership and the Roosters their first in 29 years.
+In the grand final, Eastern Suburbs defeated Canterbury 19-4, giving Gibson his first premiership as a coach and the Roosters their first in 29 years.

 1975

 In season 1975 after losing consecutive matches in rounds 2 and 3, the Roosters juggernaut rolled on and they posted 19 consecutive wins to close out the regular season; a streak that ran from round 4 to round 22 and remains the equal record for the most consecutive wins in premiership history with the 2021 Melbourne Storm team.
-The Roosters dominated St. George on Grand Final day with a punishing 6 try haul in the second half and an emphatic 38–0 victory.
+The Roosters dominated St. George on Grand Final day with a punishing seven try haul in the second half and an emphatic 38–0 victory.
 In addition to the back-to-back premiership titles, Gibson also steered the club that season to victory in the mid-week Amco Cup and to a rightful claim as the best club team in the world in defeating English champions, St Helens R.F.C. in the inaugural World Club Challenge.

-By 1976 a number of other clubs, notably Parramatta and Manly had caught up with the high standards that Gibson had fostered at Easts; the club's dominance ended and he moved onto greener (and red) pastures.
-There at South Sydney Gibson endured the leanest spell of his career failing to get as far as the semi-finals in his two seasons with the club of 1978 and 1979.
+By 1976 a number of other clubs, notably Parramatta and Manly had caught up with the high standards that Gibson had fostered at Easts; the club's dominance ended and he moved to South Sydney.
+Gibson endured the leanest spell of his career there, failing to get as far as the semi-finals in his two seasons with the club of 1978 and 1979.